politeauthority/automox-worklets/reverse-shell/README.md

 ## What You Will Need
  - A device running the Automox agent (Ubuntu 18.04+/ Fedora 33+).
- - A server publicly available running SSH.
-Note: In order to forward traffic, your SSH server will have to have the config value `AllowTcpForwarding yes` set in your `sshd_config`, typically found in `/etc/ssh/sshd_config`
+ - A server publicly available running SSH. :note: In order to forward traffic, your SSH server will have to have the config value `AllowTcpForwarding yes` set in your `sshd_config`, typically found in `/etc/ssh/sshd_config`
- - A public key for the SSH sever which can be retrieved via `curl`, to be added to the endpoints authorized keys.
+ - An SSH key pair, with a public key which can be retrieved via `curl`, to be added to the endpoints authorized keys.

 ## Worklet Variables
 You will need to have criteria for the following variables.
 These values will be used in the evaluation and remediation steps of the worklet, the will also be used on the remote SSH server to log back into the device over SSH.